TL;DR: Taskade ships a native MCP server at

 https://www.taskade.com/mcpfollowing the setup steps above. - Ask Claude: "Summarize the onboarding section of my Team Knowledge Base." — Claude calls

-inspect_space, reads the KB, and answers from your Taskade content. - Ask Claude: "Add a new doc to the KB about today's all-hands meeting." — Claude calls
+inspect_space, reads the KB read-only, and answers from your Taskade content. - Ask Claude: "Add an all-hands notes page to the KB app source." — Claude calls

-write_file, creates the doc, and confirms. - Open the KB in Taskade — the doc is there.
+write_file, writes the page into the Genesis app source (app/), and confirms. - Open the KB app in Taskade — the new source file is there.

 This is the first 10 minutes of MCP + Taskade.
 Once you've done it once, the rest of your AI-client workflow gets organized around the workspace.